GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_StakeholderRequirement](../../stereotypes.md#SAF_StakeholderRequirement)

 A Stakeholder Requirement is a Requirement imposed by a Stakeholder.
 Stakeholder Concerns are refined by Stakeholder Requirements applicable for the SOI.
 The Stakeholder Requirements are a result of discussions and agreements of how the SOI addresses the Concerns of the respective Stakeholder.
-## Structural Item
-Basic concept of an Item of a structure.
 ## Subject
 exposed in viewpoint [Argumentation Assurance Viewpoint](../viewpoints/Argumentation-Assurance-Viewpoint.md)

 realized by Stereotype [SAF_Subject](../../stereotypes.md#SAF_Subject)

 Note: A claim can not be generic, it have to be about something, it has to have a defined subject, e.g., system safety.
+## System
+An abstract element representing a system.
 ## System Capability
 exposed in viewpoint [System Capability Mapping Viewpoint](../viewpoints/System-Capability-Mapping-Viewpoint.md)